 Also, they last 3 to 25 times more than an average bulb.
 By adopting them, you are actually bringing a significant change to your power bills.
 However, these energy-efficient bulbs may be expensive.
 But when you compare them with their long life, the cost does not matter much.

 It is very easy to go overboard with power consumption.
 However, when the power bills come, the consumers feel confused.
-In most cases, it makes sense to use the above tips to keep your power consumption under limits.
-Make sure that the entire family comprehends the concept of energy saving.
+In most cases, it makes sense to use an electric bill estimator and the above tips to keep your power consumption under limits.

 Even if one person in the family falters, the whole purpose of this exercise would be wasted.
 Also, try and use energy-efficient appliances as they are the best way to reduce extra consumption.